 Inulin plays an important role in keeping this balance in check by working as a prebiotic which help to feed and increase the number of these good bacteria.
 Keeping these ‘good bacteria’ within the body is important as they play a key role in digesting food amongst many other benefits.

-Inulin can also provide benefits to a number of specific digestive issues such as constipation and could potentially be used for improving symptoms of inflammatory bowel disease.(8, 12, 17)
+Inulin can also provide benefits to a number of specific digestive issues such as constipation.(12, 17)

 Best inulin sources